 Isle of Mull Railway

-The Isle of Mull Railway is Scotland’s only island passenger railway.
-The railway is 1¼ miles long and operates steam and diesel hauled trains to Torosay, where you can visit Torosay Castle and 12 acres of prize-winning gardens and woodland walks.
-There is also a footpath from Torosay to Duart Castle (about 3 miles), ancestral home of the Clan MacLean.
+The Isle of Mull Railway was Scotland’s only island passenger railway until it ceased operation in 2011.
+The line went to Torosay, where you can visit the gardens of Torosay castle, which are open on the first Sunday in April to October.
+The castle itself is closed to the public.
+There is a footpath from Torosay to Duart Castle (about 3 miles), the ancestral home of the Clan MacLean.

 Mull Tobermory Whisky Distillery